How to Become a Private Investigator in New Mexico

 • Investigation for the purpose of locating or recovering lost or stolen property

-• Securing evidence to be used in court, in investigative committees, or for law enforcement officers
+• Securing evidence to be used in court, before investigative committees, or for law enforcement officers

 FIND SCHOOLS